zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ## 2/ Add Stripe Environment Variable

-In order for your Zuplo API to connect to Stripe, you'll need to set add your Stripe API Key as an environment variable.
+In order for your Zuplo API to connect to Stripe, you'll need to set your Stripe API Key as an environment variable.

 1. Navigate to the [API keys section](https://dashboard.stripe.com/apikeys) of Stripe's developer dashboard.
 Copy the value of the **Secret Key**.